jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

   alt="alt"
   link="link"
  >}}
 Tests conducted for each case is also a useful metric to compare each state.
-Inspecting the graph, it's evident that Andhra Pradesh stands above all as their tests per case curve show a positive linear curve.
+Inspecting the graph, it's evident that Andhra Pradesh stands above all as their tests per case curve show a positive nature.
 Higher values for tests per case indicates an improved condition as more tests are required to find a positive case.
 Karnataka comes up next when it comes to keeping the tests per case ratio healthy.
 In comparison, Maharashtra showcases poor advancements as evident from the steep downward slope the state registers.
 By the end of May, the state records a positive case in 7 tests which's by far the lowest.
 This steers us to a perception that testing policies of the state requires a bit of amendments.
 {{< rawhtml >}}
 <figure class="fullwidth">
                 <div id="518adbf7-43d7-4d33-92e8-8cd8668006f2" class="plotly-graph-div" style="height:600px; width:100%;"></div>